COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "May" >}}

+* It is my great honor to be promoted as an IEEE Senior Member, which is an honor bestowed only to those who have made significant contributions to the profession. <i class='fa fa-calendar' style='font-size:19px'></i> May 2

+* We are pleased to announce that we will host a summer school on Data-Driven Artificial/Computational Intelligence: Theory and Applications this August/September.
+This summer school is kindly supported by IEEE Computational Intelligence Society.
+We had a very successful one last year and hope to continue to prosperity this time and beyond <i class='fa fa-calendar' style='font-size:19px'></i> May 1

+{{< /tab >}}

 {{< tab "Mar" >}}

 * We have two papers get accepted to [GECCO 2022](https://gecco-2022.sigevo.org/).
 Both of them are about adversarial attack for neural networks.
 Congratulations to Shasha and Phoenix! <i class='fa fa-calendar' style='font-size:19px'></i> Mar 25